yash02896/world-chain/world-chain-builder/docs/README.md

 The `world-chain-builder` implements a custom [WorldChainEthApi](https://github.com/worldcoin/world-chain/blob/c44417727fcf510597aaf247dc1e2d8dca03a3b7/world-chain-builder/src/rpc/mod.rs#L52) that allows it to recieve PBH transaction envelopes over RPC through an `eth_sendRawTransaction` request.
 If a semaphore proof is attached to the transaction the [WorldChainTransactionValidator](https://github.com/worldcoin/world-chain/blob/c44417727fcf510597aaf247dc1e2d8dca03a3b7/world-chain-builder/src/pool/validator.rs#L37) will first validate the integrity of the proof, and if valid insert the transaction into the transaction pool with an associated bool indicating the pooled transaction is human verified.

+The transaction pool implements a custom [ordering policy](https://github.com/worldcoin/world-chain/blob/c44417727fcf510597aaf247dc1e2d8dca03a3b7/world-chain-builder/src/pool/ordering.rs#L10) which guarantees top of block priority for verified human transactions.

+A percentage of the block space is reserved for pbh transactions as defined by `verified_blockspace_capacity`.
+This value represents the maximum percentage of the block gas limit that will be dedicated to human verified transactions.
+If the amount of pbh transactions does not meet the threshold of reserved block space then non-verified transactions will fill this reserved block space. `100 - verified_blockspace_capacity` is the percentage of the block space always dedicated to non-verified transactions.

 ### Netowrk
 World Chain is a [Optimistic Rollup](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/) on Ethereum.
 World Chain functions at the Consensus layer identically to that of Optimism, and other optimistic rollups.
 But differs at the execution layer in a couple ways.